 5. Take Full-Length Practice Gifted and Talented Assessment Tests

 Taking a gifted and talented program test under timed conditions can help students become familiar with the format and manage their time effectively.
-Many websites offer free or paid practice gifted and talented testing:
+Many websites offer free or paid practice:

-- MAP Growth Practice: Use NWEA’s practice tests to familiarize students with common question types.
+- MAP Growth Practice: Use NWEA’s practice measures to familiarize students with common question types.

-- Online GT Test Preparation: Websites offer practice materials, test simulations, and sample questions.
+- Online GT Test Preparation: Websites offer practice materials, simulations, and sample questions.

 6. Focus on Strategies